Shares - Can I Claim Back Tax?

 Broker Practices

-More confusing is the fact that you did not receive the value of the shares when they were sold.
-It would appear that your dispute may be with your broker, rather than the tax man.
+More confusing is the fact that you did not receive the value of the shares when they were sold (see our article Tax On Sale Of Shares in this section).
+It would appear that your dispute may be with your broker, rather than the taxman.
 Many brokers will take care of the tax liabilities associated with the sale of shares; they have automated processes by which CGT will be deducted from the amount that you actually receive.
-This can sometimes result in individuals paying more tax than they should; you may be eligible for taper relief, or be able to offset other losses against CGT chargeable gains.
-In these cases you will probably need to reclaim your tax via self assessment.

 In your case, however, it would appear that there may have been a more basic error made on the part of the broker.
 They may have calculated the amount that you should be paid based on the share price when you asked for them to be sold, rather than the price at which they were actually sold.